 Note that your maximum liability under federal law for unauthorized use of your credit card is $50, which is per credit card.
 However, if you have homeowners insurance you may be protected even further.

-If you report the loss before your credit cards are used, the card issuer cannot hold you responsible for any unauthorized charges, according to the FCBA (Fair Credit Billing Act).
-If you only lose your credit card number, but not the card itself, you have no liability for unauthorized use.
+Additionally, if you report the loss before your credit cards are used fraudulently, the card issuer cannot hold you responsible for any unauthorized charges, according to the Fair Credit Billing Act (FCBA).

 The rules are different for ATM/Debit Card loss and fraudulent transfers.
-According to the EFTA (Electronic Fund Transfer Act), the card issuer cannot hold you liable for any unauthorized transfers if you report the card missing before the unauthorized charges take place.
-However, if unauthorized charges take place before you report the card missing or stolen, your liability under federal law is dependent upon how quickly you report the loss.
+According to the Electronic Fund Transfer Act (EFTA), the card issuer cannot hold you liable for any unauthorized transfers if you report the card missing before the unauthorized charges take place.

-And remember, if you get a replacement credit card, although the account number will be different than the original card, you will not lose the credit history on the account, and your credit score will not be affected negatively.
+And remember, if you get a replacement credit card, although the account number will be different from the original card, you will not lose the credit history on the account, and your credit score will not be affected negatively.

-Adversely, if you wait too long, you could face huge financial losses and long-term damage to your credit profile and credit score.
+Conversely, if you wait too long, you could face huge financial losses and long-term damage to your credit profile and credit score.

 Here are some useful tips to avoid the loss or theft of your credit/debit card and credit/debit card information: